 “I always wanted to join the Army,” said Adam.
 “When I was in Iraq, I saw things that most people won’t ever see.
 It was chaotic, but fascinating.”

 When he returned from his second deployment, Adam left the army as a sergeant and accepted a job working as an environmental health and safety manager for oil and gas companies in the Pittsburgh area.
 In January 2013, he went to UPMC Urgent Care because of a cramp in his side that had been bothering him since August.
 What he thought would be a gallbladder issue, like the majority of his family had, turned out to be colon cancer.
 James Lee, MD, PhD, at Hillman Cancer Center, confirmed the diagnosis through a biopsy and colonoscopy.

 With the support of his family, friends, and colleagues, Adam didn’t waste any time.
 He was ready to fight.
 Adam immediately scheduled surgery and chemotherapy, but because he had limited side effects, he continued working and going to the gym and tried to live his life as he typically would.
 He even managed to find a new job as a recruiter, for which he is passionate.

 Following treatment, his platelets were not recovering well.
-Surgical oncologist, Herbert Zeh, MD, at UPMC Hillman Cancer Center decided to remove Adam’s spleen and gallbladder, perform a liver and colon resection, and place a chemotherapy pump in his liver.
+His surgical oncologist decided to remove Adam’s spleen and gallbladder, perform a liver and colon resection, and place a chemotherapy pump in his liver.
 Adam is recovering now from this most recent surgery, and his prognosis is promising.